Newspaper: China to soon try 2 Canadians on spying charges - WTMJ

 Beijing has repeatedly demanded Meng’s immediate, unconditional release as her case winds its way through the Canadian legal system.

-Hearings have been delayed because of COVID-19 prevention measures but the court will “push forward the trial soon,” the paper said.
+Hearings have been delayed because of COVID-19 prevention measures but the court will “push forward the trial soon,” the newspaper said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.